 Church Policy Against Same-Sex Parents Angers Members

-A new church church policy that would target same-sex parents by way of their children is angering some members.
+A new church policy that would target same-sex parents by way of targeting the couples’ children is angering some members.

 Some members of the Mormon church say proposed rules regarding the children of gay parents goes too far.

 Some have even threatened to leave the church over it.

 Under a new policy from the Church of Jesus Christ of Latter-day Saints, children of same-sex couples (who live in the household with the same-sex couple) are barred from being baptized.

 That’s until they turn 18.
 At that point, they are eligible to be baptized, provided they disavow the practice of same-sex relationships and marriage.

 NPR reported that hundreds of Mormons resigned from the church on Saturday because of the change.
 I would question any church that would do this to children and their families.

 It’s one thing to try to minister to same-sex couples that their relationship goes against the Bible’s definition of marriage.